-I really thought the orange and cinnamon shortbread was going to be my final shortbread bake – for this Christmas season anyway.
-But somehow, I found that the chilli and all the other flavoured shortbreads just weren’t quite enough – where was ginger in the equation?
+I really thought the orange and cinnamon shortbread was going to be my final shortbread bake.
+For this Christmas season anyway.
+But somehow, I found that the chilli and all the other flavoured shortbreads just weren’t quite enough.
+Where was ginger in the equation?

-Although it wasn’t actually raining, I felt a warming spice was needed, so I baked some ginger and white chocolate shortbread biscuits and took them along.
+Although it wasn’t actually raining, I felt a warming spice was needed.
+So I baked some ginger and white chocolate shortbread biscuits and took them along.
 I also sent a box off to a friend as a New Year’s present.
 These were the first biscuits I’ve ever sent by post, so I was relieved to find they arrived in one piece.